 Hayman by email at: email@example.com or telephone 01805 603205.

 NEWTON ABBOT & DISTRICT METAL DETECTING CLUB

 The Newton Abbot & District Metal Detecting Club was formed in the second half of 2013, a mixed bunch of people from all walks of life, a Plasterer, a Restaurant Owner, a Radio Ham, a Clergyman to name but a few.
 We abide by the Guidelines laid down by the Portable Antiquities Scheme and the National Council for Metal Detecting.
 We hold Public Liability Cover and abide by the Countryside Code.

-Our meetings are once a month on the second Monday of each month at The Bakers Oven, 71 Fore Street, Buckfastleigh.
-TQ11 0BS at 7:30pm Meeting will generally last for about 2 hours.
+Our meetings are once a month on the second Monday of each month at the Court Farm Inn, Abbotskerswell on the second Monday of every month at 7:30pm Meeting will generally last for about 2 hours.

-Full details about our Club can be found on our Website:- www.nadmdc.co.uk or contact our Membership Secretary Andy Robinson email@example.com or our Secretary Tony Bradbury firstname.lastname@example.org.
+You are recommended to visit our Website where more details about our Club can be found:- www.nadmdc.co.uk or contact our Membership Secretary Andy Robinson firstname.lastname@example.org or our Secretary, email@example.com.

 South Hams MDC